houseofbits/solar-system-display/readme.md

 docker-compose up -d
 ```

-4) Enjoy some of the finest planets found in our solar system:  http://docker.local:81/
+4) Enjoy some of the finest planets found in our galaxy:  http://docker.local:81/

 **Dependencies**
 - Babylon.js